kbakhchedzhy/news-api-board/README.md

 License
 ---

-This repository is distributed under The MIT license
+This repository distributed under The MIT license